 Despite the fasciotomy, arteriotomy, vein patch repair and further treatment, Tina eventually required a right below knee amputation.

-This case settled for in excess of £960,000.00 and was in relation to the delay by the nurses in bringing Tina’s symptoms to the attention of the surgeons.
+Our team settled Tina’s case for a sum in excess of £960,000.
+Our argument for negligence was in relation to the delay by the nurses in bringing Tina’s symptoms to the attention of the surgeons.

-The surgery itself had been a success and had the bleeding artery been diagnosed earlier the client would not have developed compartment syndrome, nerve damage and would not have required the below the knee amputation.
+The surgery itself had been a success and had the bleeding artery been diagnosed earlier Tina would not have developed compartment syndrome, nerve damage and would not have required the below the knee amputation.

 All names have been changed to protect the identities of the individuals